rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 - A simple web UI wizard which is automatically shown for job groups when a new medium is added to the job group.
 - An intuitive table within the web UI for adding additional test scenarios to existing media including the possibility to configure the priority values.
-- The scripts openqa-load-templates and openqa-dump-templates to quickly dump and load the configuration from custom plain-text dump format files using the REST API.
+- The scripts OpenQA-load-templates and OpenQA-dump-templates to quickly dump and load the configuration from custom plain-text dump format files using the REST API.
 - Using declarative schedule definitions in the YAML format using REST API routes or an online-editor within the web UI including a syntax checker.

 ### Needles